 |HP Envy 16

 The media experience is rounded out by poor audio.
 The dual downward-firing speakers didn’t get very loud, and there was considerable distortion.
 Bass was nonexistent and highs were overly accented, drowning out the mids.
 It’s a shame, too, because there’s a little more stereo separation merely by virtue of the speakers being placed more widely apart.
-You’ll want headphones or external speakers for sure.
+You’ll want

 As we’ve seen, the ThinkBook Plus Gen 3’s design is well-made for creators, although its display isn’t quite suitable for professionals.
 Unfortunately, it’s also underpowered for a creative workstation.
 Applications like Adobe’s Creative Suite utilize a discrete GPU to speed up various processes, which has a tremendous influence on a laptop’s overall performance.